nishantroy/BuzzMovieIonic/README.md

 Buzz Movie Search - Ionic
 =========================

 Allows users to search for and rate movies.
 Built in Ionic to allow cross-platform use.

-(Currently under production).
+- Uses [OMDB API](omdbapi.com "OMDB API") to get movie data
+- Uses Annyang for voice recognition (credits to Tal Ater)
+- Uses Firebase for authentication and as a backend

 ##To try it out